Special Issue 2025

 5. Dependability Analysis and Validation:

-Fault injection techniques and frameworks; dependability and characterization, cross-layer reliability analysis, dependability analysis for AI.
+Fault injection techniques and frameworks; dependability and characterization; cross-layer reliability analysis; dependability analysis for AI and machine learning.

 6. Repair, Restructuring and Reconfiguration:

-Repairable logic; reconfigurable circuit design; DFT for online operation; self-healing; reliable FPGA systems.
+Repairable logic; reconfigurable circuit design; DFT for on-line operation; self-healing; reliable FPGAs.

-SEEs on nanotechnologies; modeling of radiation environments; radiation experiments; radiation hardening techniques.
+SEEs on nanotechnologies; modeling of radiation environments; radiation experiments; radiation hardening.

 9. Aging and Lifetime Reliability:

-Aging characterization and modeling; design and runtime reliability, thermal, and variability management and recovery.
+Aging characterization and modeling; design and run-time reliability.
+Variability management and recovery.

 10. Dependable Applications and Case Studies:

-Methodologies and case studies for IoTs, automotive, railway, avionics and space, autonomous systems, industrial control, failsafe systems, dependable AI, etc.
+Methodologies and case studies: 2.5D/3D ICs, IoT, automotive/railway/avionics/space, autonomous systems, industrial control, fail-safe systems, dependable AI.

 11. Emerging Technologies:

-Techniques for 2.5D/3D ICs, quantum computing architectures, memristors, spintronics, microfluidics, approximate computing, etc.
+Error management techniques for memristors, spintronics, microfluidics, approximate computing, etc.

 12. Design for Security:

-Fault attacks, fault tolerance-based countermeasures, scan-based attacks and countermeasures, hardware trojans, system obfuscation and logic locking, secure AI, security vs. reliability, interaction between VLSI test, trust, and reliability.
+Fault attacks; fault tolerance-based countermeasures; scan-based attacks and countermeasures; hardware trojans; system obfuscation; secure AI.
+Interactions between VLSI test, trust, and reliability.

 Important dates